fluidml/fluidml/README.md

         """ Method to save/update any artifact """
         raise NotImplementedError
 ```
-We can instantiate for example a `LocalFileStore` object
+We can instantiate for example a `LocalFileStore`
 ```python
 results_store = LocalFileStore(base_dir='/some/dir')
 ```